bhuan007/image-pool/README.md

 1) If you don't have python 3 installed, you can download it from here: https://www.python.org/downloads/

-2) This program will need Google Chrome's Browser AND Webdriver to work properly.
+2) This program will need the Google Chrome Browser AND Chrome Webdriver to work properly.
 Download Google Chrome Browser here: https://www.google.com/chrome/

 Please download your corresponding webdriver at https://sites.google.com/a/chromium.org/chromedriver/downloads.
 You can check which version your chrome is by clicking the three dots on the top right corner of the browser window -> help -> about google chrome.